xmtp/botkit/README.md

 - Sign up at [Railway](https://railway.app/).
 - Click 'New Project' and select 'Node.js'.
-- Create a Rredis DB or other (Optional)
+- Create a Redis DB or other (Optional)
 - Connect your GitHub repository
 - Set your environment variables
 - Deploy your application.
 - Register an [ENS domain](https://ens.domains/) and share your bot!

+_Head to the tutorial on how to deploy an XMTP bot on Railway_

 ## Development